Effects of Completeness and Purity on Cluster Dark Energy Constraints: Introduction

 Next we must consider the {\it observable-mass} relation, typically characterized by a mean relation and a scatter \cite{LevSchWhi02, MajMoh04, LimHu04, LimHu05}.
-For optical clusters the observable is the cluster richness representing the number of cluster member galaxies.
+For optical clusters the observable is the \fixed{cluster richness, representing} the number of cluster member galaxies.
 Richness may also refer to a subsample of member galaxies whose properties more closely relate to halo mass (e.g. richness can be based on red-sequence galaxies within a cluster \cite{RedMapper14, Rykoff16}, as opposed to all member galaxies ).
-In simulations, clusters correctly matched to dark matter halos can be used to characterize the observable-mass relation \cite{Nag06,Kra06,Nag07,Old15,Yu15,Asc16}.
-Observationally, optical clusters may be matched to detections in other wavelengths (e.g. millimeter or X-ray) from which observable-observable scaling relations can be estimated \cite{Bon08, Rykoff08, Sar15}, and under the assumption of hydrostatic equilibrium, observable-mass relations may be derived.
+In simulations, clusters correctly matched to dark matter halos can be used to characterize the observable-mass relation \cite{Nag06,Kra06,Nag07,Old15,Yu15,Asc16}. \fixed{However, it is important to point out that all of these calibrations are not enough to determine observable-mass and selection parameters at the percent level, even though they are still useful to help determine at least appropriate function forms or loose priors for parameters, which are then self-calibrated in a full cosmological analysis.} Observationally, optical clusters may be matched to detections in other wavelengths (e.g. millimeter or X-ray) from which observable-observable scaling relations can be estimated \cite{Bon08, Rykoff08, Sar15}, and under the assumption of hydrostatic equilibrium, observable-mass relations may be derived.
 Alternatively, lensing masses may be available for a fraction of the optical clusters \cite{Becker11, Gruen14, vonderLinden14, vonderLinden14b, Die14, Battaglia16, PennaLima16}.
 In conjunction, simulations and observational cross-matches allow for independent external calibrations of the observable-mass relation.

 The scatter in the observable-mass relation may also be assessed from simulations and observations, and it can be tied to different sources \cite{Rozo11}.
 An intrinsic scatter exists even for a perfect cluster finder (i.e. one with unit completeness and purity) and represents instances where a cluster of given richness has a range of masses due to intrinsic variability in the physical processes that relate these quantities, turning them stochastic \cite{Nag06,Kra06}.
 On the other hand, imperfections in the matching of clusters may artificially change this otherwise intrinsic scatter, as well as other observational issues \cite{Rozo11}.
 We will also refer to the {\it effective} selection function, which is characterized by a combination of the actual selection function (completeness/purity) and the observable-mass relation.